rittwage/nibtools/readme.txt

 	   Default is automatically using the last byte of the detected track cycle Other useful ones are "00" for "bad" GCR, "55" for 0x55 (inert data), or "FF" for sync.

-   -C[n] : Simulate a certain track capacity (given [n] as motor RPM, default 300) used when converting to G64.
+   -C[n] : Simulate a certain track capacity (given [n] as motor RPM, default 295 to be safe) used when converting to G64.
 	   You can use this to see what happens when creating a G64 with regards to compression/truncation that happens when writing to a real disk with a motor at that RPM.
 Accepts any number, but only numbers around 300 make much sense to try.
 The max a G64 track can be is 7928 bytes (in VICE) and you'll get a damaged track if you go less than about 290, due to data truncation.

+	  NOTE: When writing a G64 file, we don't generally care about the limitations of drive hardware However, VICE (previous to version 2.2) ignored the G64 header and hardcoded 7928 as the largest track size, and also required it to be 84 tracks no matter if they're used or not.
+		Newer versions of VICE don't have this limit, but other emulators might.
+		Due to how a NIB file is constructed, no track could ever be longer than 8192 bytes, which is around 282 RPM.
+This never occurs in the real world.

    Why Does it Bump?
    -----------------